Rapidly deploying on-device eye tracking by distilling visual foundation models: Experimental design

-Our on-device ET pipeline comprises 256K parameters and uses an FBNet \cite{wu2019fbnet} backbone shared across left and right eye images.
-We train with AdamW and cosine learning rate schedule following a 10\% warm-up period, using a batch size of 256.
-The learning rate is adjusted between $10^{-3}$ and $10^{-5}$; each experiment trains for up to 50,000 iterations.
-For self-distillation, EMA teacher weights are updated every 100 iterations with a momentum coefficient between 0.95 and 0.99.
+Our on-device ET pipeline contains 256K parameters and uses an FBNet~\cite{wu2019fbnet} backbone shared between images of the left and right eyes.
+We train with AdamW using a cosine learning-rate schedule with a 10\% warm-up period and a batch size of 256.
+The learning rate is adjusted between $10^{-3}$ and $10^{-5}$, and each experiment trains for up to 50,000 iterations.
+For self-distillation, the EMA teacher weights are updated every 100 iterations with the momentum adjusted between 0.95 and 0.99.
 The feature projection head consists of three fully connected layers with GELU activations.
-For experiments with VFMs, we initialize the models using the ViT-B variant of DINOv3 \cite{simeoni2025dinov3}, which has 86M parameters.
-All experiments are conducted on 4$\times$ NVIDIA A100 80GB GPUs.
+For VFM experiments, we initialize from the ViT-B variant of DINOv3~\cite{simeoni2025dinov3} (86M parameters).
+All experiments were conducted on 4$\times$ NVIDIA A100 80GB GPUs.

-\paragraph{Image transformations.} We use two augmentation pipelines: strong augmentation for the student and weak augmentation for the teacher and EMA student.
-Weak augmentation consists of gamma jitter and random scaling.
-Strong augmentation additionally applies camera and illumination augmentations, each with probability 0.3.
-Camera augmentations simulate sensor degradation via modulation transfer function (MTF) filtering, motion blur, and compression artifacts.
-Illumination augmentations include brightness and contrast adjustment, glint inpainting, random shadows, and coarse dropout.
+\paragraph{Image transformations.} We employ two augmentation pipelines: strong augmentation for the student, and weak augmentation for the teacher and EMA student.
+The weak pipeline consists of gamma jitter and random scaling.
+The strong pipeline additionally applies camera and illumination augmentations, each with probability 0.3.
+Camera augmentations simulate sensor degradation through modulation transfer function (MTF) filtering, motion blur, and compression artifacts, while illumination augmentations comprise brightness and contrast adjustment, glint inpainting, random shadows, and coarse dropout.